gabrielcuvillier/arxwasm/README.md

 This is an experimental port of the Arx Libertatis project to Portable Native Client and Pepper (PNaCl / PPAPI), allowing to run the Arx Fatalis game in a native sandbox of Google Chrome browser.

-Note that this port should be considered as a technical demonstration of Portable Native Client possibilities, and not intended for real gameplay.
-It is still subject to some limitations that are documented in this Readme file.

 ## Contents

 * [Project Status](#project-status)